top of page

 A: Live Oak uses The Lord's Supper Liturgy found in the African Methodist Episcopal Church Hymnal on page #798.
 This ritual consist of a read congregational General Confession, several prayers read by members of our pastoral team, and sharing of communion elements (a wafer and grape juice).

-After this, Pastor Wilson or the chief celebrant (member of the pastoral team overseeing the ritual) will invite you to follow the direction of the ushers as you return to your seat and other persons receive the elements of communion.
 Once the entire congregation has had an opportunity to be served, we say The Lord's Prayer together and sing a fellowship hymn which reminds us that having renewed our covenants with Almighty God, we, the children of God, are called to live in love and charity with our neighbors which we define as the entire human family regardless of race, creed, ethnicity, gender, or sexual orientation and be stewards over all that God has entrusted to our care.

 Q:Who is eligible to participate in The Lord's Supper?